 The applicant will have low-volume, high-volume, and lapel air samplers for job coverage and general area sampling.
-Samples will be routinely allowed to decay for a minimum of three days due to radon and radon daughter products.
+Samples will be routinely allowed to decay for a minimum of 3 days because of radon and radon daughter products.
 Air sample flow measurement devices will be calibrated at least annually, and lapel samplers will be calibrated in accordance with a written procedure.

-The applicant will disposition deficiencies and provide the appropriate reports to the NRC, in accordance with the requirements of 10 CFR Parts 19, 20, and 70 associated with surveys and the monitoring program or results that exceed the applicant's administrative control level in accordance with the QAPD (USEC, 2006c) and Corrective Action Program, which is outlined in Section 11.6 of the LA (USEC, 2006b).
+The applicant will disposition deficiencies and provide the appropriate reports to NRC, in accordance with the requirements of 10 CFR Parts 19, 20, and 70 associated with surveys and the monitoring program or results that exceed the applicant's ACL in accordance with the QAPD (USEC, 2006c) and Corrective Action Program, which is outlined in Section 11.6 of the LA (USEC, 2006b).

-Radiation protection instrumentation and sensitivities are listed in Table 4.8-2 of the LA (USEC, 2006b).
+RP instrumentation and sensitivities are listed in Table 4.8-2 of the LA (USEC, 2006b).
 The instruments will be selected to measure the types and energies of radiation encountered with gas centrifuge enrichment operations.
 The RPM will be responsible for maintaining adequate quantities of calibrated radiation detection and measurement instruments.

 In accordance with all sections of ANSI N323-1978, "Radiation Protection Instrumentation Test and Calibration" (ANSI, 1978), except for Sections 4.6, and 5.1.3, the applicant will inspect, maintain, and calibrate portable radiation detection and measurement instruments at least annually or the instrument will be removed from service.
-Section 4.6, "Periodic Performance Test," and Section 5.1.3, "Calibration Standards Where no National or Derived Standard Exists," are not applicable for types of instruments used by the applicant.
-The applicant will calibrate the instrument following any maintenance, modification, or repair deemed likely to affect operation before being returned to service.
-Calibration sources and equipment used for dose rate instruments will be within five percent of the stated value and have documented traceability links to the NIST large area uranium slabs sources will be certified to 10 percent by NIST.
-Calibration sources for contamination monitoring equipment will be within 20 percent for activity and 10 percent for surface emission rate.
-The applicant will source check portable HP instruments that will be in use but do not have a built in automatic functional test feature daily or prior to using the instrument if not used on a daily basis.
-The applicant will check instruments with the automatic functional test feature that will be in use once a week.
+Section 4.6, "Periodic Performance Test," and Section 5.1.3, "Calibration Standards Where No National or Derived Standard Exists," are not applicable for types of instruments used by the applicant.
+The applicant will calibrate the instrument after any maintenance, modification, or repair deemed likely to affect operation before being returned to service.
+Calibration sources and equipment used for dose rate instruments will be within 5 percent of the stated value and have documented traceability links to the NIST large area uranium slab sources will be certified to 10 percent by NIST.
+Calibration sources for contamination monitoring equipment will source check portable HP instruments that will be in use but do not have a built in automatic functional test features daily, or before using the instruments if not used on a daily basis.
+The applicant will check instruments with the automatic functional test feature that will be used once a week.

-The applicant will require personnel exiting contamination areas and contamination control zones to monitor themselves for contamination after removing their protective clothing and prior to leaving the step-off pad area.
-Equipment and materials will be monitored and decontaminated as necessary prior to removal, or will be controlled as radioactive material.
+The applicant will require personnel exiting CAs and contamination control zones to monitor themselves for contamination after removing their protective clothing and before leaving the step-off pad area.
+Equipment and materials will be monitored and decontaminated as necessary before removal, or will be controlled as radioactive material.

-The applicant will test sealed sources containing more than 100 microcuries ( $\mu$ Ci) of beta and/or gamma emitting material or more than 10 $\mu$ Ci of alpha emitting material, other than $^3$ H, with a half-life greater than 30 days and in any form other than gas, for leakage and/or contamination at intervals not to exceed six months.
-The applicant will test sealed plutonium alpha sources containing 0.1 $\mu$ Ci or more of plutonium when in use at least every three months.
-This is consistent with the guidance contained in "License Condition for Leak-Testing Sealed Byproduct Material Sources" (NRC, 1993b), "License Condition for Leak-Testing Sealed Source Which Contains Alpha and/or Beta-Gamma Emitters" (NRC, 1993c), and "License Condition for Leak-Testing Sealed Uranium Sources" (NRC, 1993d).
+The applicant will test sealed sources containing more than 100 microcuries ( $\mu$ Ci) of beta and/or gamma emitting material or more than 10 $\mu$ Ci of alpha emitting material, other than H, with a half-life greater than 30 days and in any form other than gas, for leakage and/or contamination at intervals not to exceed 6 months.
+The applicant will test sealed plutonium alpha sources containing 0.1 $\mu$ Ci or more of plutonium when in use at least every 3 months.
+This is consistent with the guidance contained in "License Condition for Leak-Testing Sealed Byproduct Material Sources" (NRC, 1993b); "License Condition for Leak-Testing Sealed Source Which Contains Alpha and/or Beta-Gamma Emitters" (NRC, 1993c); and "License Condition for Leak-Testing Sealed Uranium Sources" (NRC, 1993d).